Elbert D. Glover, PhD, FASHA, FAAHB, FRIPH

 Kansas State University

 Dr. Katie M. Heinrich is a Professor of Exercise Behavioral Science in the Department of Kinesiology at Kansas State University (KSU).
 She is the Director of the Functional Intensity Training Laboratory (http://bit.ly/fitlab), providing mentoring in applied exercise behavior and obesity research.
 The FIT Lab also promotes education and service by providing opportunities for students, faculty, staff, and community members to participate in exercise training through K-State CrossFit.
-Dr. Heinrich is recognized nationally and internationally for her research on high intensity functional training (HIFT), exercise and, and obesity, and the built environment.
+Dr. Heinrich is recognized nationally and internationally for her research on high intensity functional training (HIFT), exercise and obesity, and the built environment.
 Her research aims are to study the effects of HIFT on fitness, health and psychosocial outcomes delivered in a group-based context.
 She focuses on populations across the lifespan including youth, active duty military (www.ksu.edu/athis), healthy adults, overweight/obese adults, and cancer survivors.

 Elizabeth G. Klein, PhD